We are the Future Leaders of Waterpower

 Wisdom goes that a single droplet makes ripples but together they can be as powerful as the ocean.
 We are a community of talented, diverse professionals supporting each other through sharing knowledge, events, and experiences.
 FLOW brings young leaders together to leverage resources, opportunities, and connections that advance careers and the whole waterpower industry.

-Members of FLOW have opportunities to:
+Participants in the FLOW group have opportunities to: